Alaine Laughton: 2005–present

 In 2005 "No Ordinary Love" was her breakthrough single.
 She has released several hits including 'Deeper', 'Dreaming of You', 'Sacrifice', 'Rise in Love', 'Born To Win', 'Bye, Bye, Bye', and 'You are Me'.

 Her debut album, titled Sacrifice, was released in early 2008.
 Her album, titled Luv A Dub, was released in Japan in August 2009.
 Ten of Hearts was released in 2015.

 She has performed all over the world, garnering huge followings in many East African countries.
 She has had success collaborating with the who's who of reggae music including Shaggy, Beres Hammond, Beenie Man and many others.
 She co-wrote the hit songs 'Gimmie Likkle One Drop' and 'Wanty Wanty' with Tarrus Riley and wrote the hit song 'Tight Skirt' for Samantha J. She also wrote the hit song 'Automatic' for the queen of reggae music, Marcia Griffiths.

 The first song she independently produced and released, 'You Are Me', was inspired by the incursion that took place in Jamaica's Tivoli Gardens.
 Alaine draws attention to the fact that we are all one and if we treat each other the way we treat ourselves, a lot of the world's ills could be healed.

-Alaine recently released a new video for her hit song 'You Give Me Hope'.
-She is a resident judge on Jamaica's number one reality talent search show 'Digicel Rising Stars'.
-Her upbeat personality and beautiful energy has cemented her in the hearts of Jamaicans and many fans worldwide.
-Her acting and comedic abilities have been getting increased exposure on her instagram page as she displays her creative abilities acting and singing as a variety of different characters.
+Alaine recently released a music video for the song 'You Give Me Hope' and has served as a resident judge on Jamaica's talent competition Digicel Rising Stars.
+She has also posted acting and comedy performances on her Instagram account, portraying a variety of characters.